WaldorfChristianManalili/PLMHealthcareLMS/README.md

-# PLMHealthcareLMS
+# UniversityHealthcareLMS
 Local version

-A Learning Management System for nursing students at PLM.
+A Learning Management System for nursing students.